JoJo Siwa: 2020–2023: Continued television work and other ventures

 In 2020, Siwa competed in season three of The Masked Singer as "T-Rex".
-At the age of 16, she was the youngest contestant to appear on the show until Honey Boo Boo performed as one half of "Beach Ball" in season six and later Marsai Martin as "Woodpecker" in season twelve.
+At the age of sixteen, she was the youngest contestant to appear on the show until Honey Boo Boo performed as one half of "Beach Ball" in season six and later Marsai Martin as "Woodpecker" in season twelve.
 Siwa appeared as a playable character in the 2020 video game Nickelodeon Kart Racers 2: Grand Prix, as well at its 2022 sequel Nickelodeon Kart Racers 3: Slime Speedway.
 She was included on Times annual list of the 100 most influential people in the world in September 2020 and on Fast Companys Queer 50 list in 2021.

 In 2021, Siwa competed on the thirtieth season of Dancing with the Stars, in which she was part of the first same-sex dancing partnership in the show's history.
 She and her partner, Jenna Johnson, ultimately placed 2nd.
-She was one of Times 100 Most Influential People in 2021.

 In January 2021, the board game JoJo's Juice, marketed for children aged 6 and above, was withdrawn from sales by game makers Nickelodeon and Spin Master after a controversy over the game's content, which included questions about nudity and being arrested.
 Siwa responded that month, stating that she was not informed about the game's questions, and opined that "my name and my image have been used to promote this board game that has some really inappropriate content … I was really, really, really upset at how gross these questions were".
 In the same year, General Mills started producing a breakfast cereal called JoJo Siwa Strawberry Bop, consisting of strawberry-flavored sweetened corn puffs with marshmallows shaped like yellow and white stars, pink bows, and blue hearts.

+Later in 2021, Siwa starred as a fictionalized version of herself in The J Team, a Nickelodeon musical film that she also executive produced, which premiered on Paramount+.

 On April 4, 2022, she was announced as a judge for the seventeenth season of So You Think You Can Dance, along with Matthew Morrison and Stephen "tWitch" Boss.
 In June, Siwa hosted iHeartRadio's 2022 Can't Cancel Pride event.
 On September 9, 2022, she was announced as the recipient of the Gamechanger Award from GLSEN for her anti-bullying advocacy efforts.
+In December 2022, she hosted the inaugural Children's & Family Emmy Awards.

 Also in 2022, Siwa had a new show on Facebook Watch called "Jojo Goes", documenting some adventures of her and her friends.

-In 2023, during the seventeenth season of America's Got Talent, JoJo and Jessalyn formed the group XOMG Pop that were previously discovered on Siwa's Dance Pop Revolution who auditioned by singing "Candy Hearts".
-The judges were impressed and promoted them to the next round.
-JoJo and Jessalyn congratulated the group as JoJo told the judges that she is a big fan of AGT.
-JoJo and Jessalyn were in the audience during the Quarterfinals.
+In 2023, during the seventeenth season of America's Got Talent, JoJo and Jessalynn formed the group XOMG Pop that were previously discovered on Siwa's Dance Pop Revolution.
 In December 2023, Siwa performed "Step in Time" from the 1964 movie Mary Poppins on the primetime CBS special Dick Van Dyke: 98 Years of Magic.